Anvikarp/wordle/README.md

 ### Future Improvements
-- Add a graphical user interface (GUI) for a more interactive experience.
+- Add a GUI for a more interactive experience.
 - Disable players from entering guesses that are not real words